concur/developer.concur.com/api-alpha/receipts/migrationguide.markdown

 - Version 4 allows clients the increased benefit of being able to provide rich data.

   - We have made receipts for hotels distinct from those from rental cars agencies because we understand the difference in information provided in both.

   - To allow different vendors to provide data that makes sense to them and to our customers, we designed receipt schemas.
-A schema is defined for specific receipt types: Air, Auto Rental, Hotel, Taxi, Train, Japan Public Transport, and General.
+A schema is defined for specific receipt types: Air, Car Rental, Hotel, Ground Transport, Japan Public Transport, and General.

   - Our open schema format allows for new receipt types to be easily added.

 - Version 4 allows our clients to easily supply Value Added Tax information.